-Shelly Black (she/her) is a Japanese Mexican American archivist living on the unceded land of the Tuscarora and Catawba.
-She is currently the Digital Archivist at North Carolina State University Libraries.
-In this role she is responsible for processing, describing, and developing workflows for managing born-digital collections.
-She is interested in examining biases embedded in technologies and improving representation of historically excluded communities through the use of ethical tools and systems.
+Shelly Black (she/her) is a Japanese Mexican American archivist living on the traditional homelands of the Tiwa people.
+She is currently the Digital Archivist in the Center for Southwest Research and Special Collections at the University of New Mexico.
+She is committed to critically examining biases embedded in technologies and archival practices, and advancing representation of historically-excluded communities through the use of culturally-responsive tools and systems.

 Shelly was selected as a 2020 ALA Emerging Leader, is the recipient of the 2021 SAA Brenda S. Banks Award, and was a 2022 participant in the Minnesota Institute for Early Career Librarians.
-She was previously the co-chair of the SAA Archivists & Archives of Color Section Steering Committee and in 2023 was elected to the BitCurator Consortium Executive Council.
+She served on the BitCurator Consortium Executive Council 2023-2026 and chaired the SAA Archivists & Archives of Color Section Steering Committee 2021-2023.

 Before digital archiving, Shelly spent 10 years doing photography, graphic design, and marketing and communications for libraries, art galleries, and creative professionals.
 She holds a BFA in photography and an MLIS from the University of Arizona where she was a Knowledge River scholar.